Click below to be directed to our online application system:

 - Palestinians who are also U.S. citizens must choose to apply either to the Palestinian Research Fellowship competition or the U.S. Research Fellowship competition.
 They may not apply to both competitions in the same year.

-Proposals must be in English and include the following:
+Applications must be in English and include the following:

 - Research proposal, not to exceed 2500 words including the following: